cycfi/q/README.md

 The library is Open Source and released under the very liberal [MIT license](http://tinyurl.com/p6pekvo).

+*WARNING* The library is currently undergoing massive refactoring as writing documemntation is underway.
+Changes will happen the the develop branch, but the master branch will follow as soon as things stabilize.
+But because of this situation, the code in master will not be in sync with the documentation.
+There will be significant changes to the API, but such changes will be reflected in the documentation being written.

 ## Overview

 The Q library comprises of two layers: